Matthew currently enjoys a busy career as a chamber musician and soloist. Recent

 church, St. Peter’s in Old Woking, Surrey.

-Forthcoming plans include performances at the 2014 Clifton Festival, the University
+Forthcoming plans include performances at the 2014 Clifton Festival and the Barber

 As an orchestral pianist Matthew has worked with the City of Birmingham Symphony